Broadleaf Microservices

 Domain Resolution

-The starter project and demo data assumes a static and pre-defined domain name that supports subdomains.
-Be sure to have one ready or in mind before you start this guide.
+2. Domain Configuration – The starter project and demo data assume a static, predefined domain name that supports subdomains.
+You will need to have one defined before starting this guide

 For the purposes of this tutorial we will assume the following domain *.broadleaftutorial.com with the following provisioned application URLs: